Are you thinking about implementing an Enterprise Resource Planning (ERP) solution? Consider this your ERP implementation roadmap!

-The implementation process is all about finding the bugs and issues in order to fix them faster.
-Make up a team who will be responsible for resolving errors, what timelines and workflows they will follow, and how they will prioritize ERP projects.
+The implementation process is all about finding the bugs and issues to fix them faster.
+Make up a team responsible for resolving errors, what timelines and workflows they will follow, and how they will prioritize ERP projects.

-Depending on the ERP you choose to implement into your business or organization, you can most likely customize it’s features, functions, and interfaces to your already existing workflows and organizational structure.
-By working with the ERP vendor to determine what is possible and how you can configure your ERP without compromising it, you can avoid any customization issues in the future.
+Depending on the ERP you choose to implement into your business or organization, you can most likely customize its features, functions, and interfaces to your existing workflows and organizational structure.
+By working with the ERP vendor to determine what is possible and configure your ERP without compromising it, you can avoid any customization issues in the future.

 Check out this short slideshow for more about ERP implementation processes: